Thirty Meter Telescope protests: Second Mauna Kea blockade and arrests, 2015

 Beginning in late March 2015 demonstrators halted construction crews near the visitors center, again by blocking access of the road to the summit of the mountain.
 Heavy equipment had already been placed near the site.
 Daniel Meisenzahl, a spokesman for the University of Hawaii, stated that the 5 tractors trailers of equipment that were moved up the mountain the day before had alerted protesters that began organizing the demonstrations.
 Kamahana Kealoha of the group Sacred Mauna Kea stated that over 100 demonstrators had traveled up to the summit to camp overnight, to be joined by more protesters in the early morning to blockade crews.
-On April 2, 2015, 300 protesters were gathered near the visitor's center where 12 people were arrested.
+On April 2, 2015, 300 protesters were gathered near the visitor center where 12 people were arrested.
 11 more protesters were arrested at the summit.
 Protesters, ranging in age from 27 to 75 years of age were handcuffed and led away by local police.
 Among the major concerns of the protest groups is whether the land appraisals were done accurately and that Native Hawaiians were not consulted.
 When the trucks were finally allowed to pass, protesters followed the procession up the summit.
 A project spokesman said that work had begun after arrests were made and the road cleared.

 Among the arrests was professional surfer and former candidate for mayor of Kauai, Dustin Barca.
 A number of celebrity activists of Native Hawaiian descent, both local and national, began campaigning over social media, including Game of Thrones star Jason Momoa who urged Dwayne Johnson (The Rock) to join the protests with him on top of Mauna Kea.
 Construction was halted for one week at the request of Hawaii state governor David Ige on April 7, 2015 after the protest on Mauna Kea continued and demonstrations began to appear over the state.
 Project Manager, Gary Sanders stated that TMT agreed to the one-week stop for continued dialogue.
 Kealoha Pisciotta, president of Mauna Kea Anaina Hou viewed the development as positive but said opposition to the project would continue.
 Pisciotta also stated that the protests would continue to be within a Kapu Aloha; "moving in Aloha with steadfast determination".